A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Concluding remarks

 \subsection{Sampling nonreduced components}

-Our discussions focused only on (generically) reduced components.
-In general, the $\C^*$-zero set of a Laurent system $F$, may contain nonreduced components.
+This paper has focused only on (generically) reduced components.
+In general, the $\C^*$-zero set of a Laurent system $F$ may contain nonreduced components.
 That is, over a component $V$ of the zero set, it is possible for the Jacobian matrix $DF$ to have a nullity that is strictly greater than the dimension of a component $V$ at every point.
-Such nonreduced component may result in isolated but singular end points in the set $X_k$ in \Cref{line: raw end points} of \Cref{alg:unmixed stratified}.
-These points are filtered out in \Cref{line: regular filter}.
+Such nonreduced components may result in isolated but singular end points in the set $X_k$ in \cref{line: raw end points} of \Cref{alg:unmixed stratified}.
+These points are filtered out in \cref{line: regular filter}.
 Consequently, the proposed algorithm simply ignores the existence of nonreduced components.

-The main reason for ignoring such nonreduced component is that singular end points in \Cref{line: raw end points} of \Cref{alg:unmixed stratified} (i.e., points in $X_k \setminus \tilde{X}_k$) may become start points of ``singular'' homotopy paths in the homotopy continuation step in \Cref{line: raw end points} for which \emph{basic} path tracking algorithm cannot be applied.
+The main reason for ignoring such nonreduced components is that singular end points in \cref{line: raw end points} of \Cref{alg:unmixed stratified} (i.e., points in $X_k \setminus \tilde{X}_k$) may become start points of ``singular'' homotopy paths in the homotopy continuation step in \cref{line: raw end points} for which \emph{basic} path tracking algorithms cannot be applied.

-While it is possible to applied more advanced algorithms to tracking such ``singular'' homotopy paths \cite{SommeseVerscheldeWampler2002Method} and potentially reach singular sample points that serve as numerical representations of certain nonreduced components, within the numerical algebraic geometry community, however, it is much preferred to replace the equations that define the same zero set so that the nonreduced structure on the zero set disappears.
-These are special form of regularization processes.
-The most commonly used is a family of closely related symbolic preprocessing step collectively known as \emph{deflation} \cite{DaytonZeng2005Computing,LeykinVerscheldeZhao2006Newton}.
+While it is possible to apply more advanced algorithms to tracking such ``singular'' homotopy paths \cite{SommeseVerscheldeWampler2002Method} and potentially reach singular sample points that serve as numerical representations of certain nonreduced components, within the numerical algebraic geometry community, however, it is much preferred to replace the equations that define the same zero set so that the nonreduced structure on the zero set disappears.
+These are special forms of regularization processes.
+The most commonly used is a family of closely related symbolic preprocessing steps collectively known as \emph{deflation} \cite{DaytonZeng2005Computing,LeykinVerscheldeZhao2006Newton}.
 Combining the algorithm proposed here with deflation steps will be a natural extension that should be investigated.